-There are 4 internal pockets to organize your tubes, tire levers, mini tools and keys.
+There are 4 internal pockets to organize your tubes, tire levers, mini tools, patch kit, and keys.
 There’s even a zipped pocket for your cash and IDs.

 The Lezyne Caddy Roll comes with 3 internal pockets, one of them with zippers for cash and loose change.
-You can easily fit a spare tube, tire levers, multi tool and keys inside.
-Once
+You can easily fit a spare tube, tire levers, multi-tool, and keys inside.

-For me, the materials used to make saddle bag is a huge make or break.
+For me, the materials used is a huge make or break.

-Secondly, I’d like to think that even if it rains, my things will still be okay.
-So it’s vital to have a water resistant, or better still waterproof saddle bag.
+Secondly, I’d like to think that my things will still be okay even if it rains.
+So it’s vital to have a water-resistant or, better still, waterproof saddle bag.

-Today, most saddle bag are made of nylon, polyester, leather or sometimes synthetic rubber.
+Today, most saddle bags are made of nylon, polyester, leather, or sometimes synthetic rubber.

-- Nylon are known to be weatherproof, and can easily wick liquid.
+- Nylon is known to be weatherproof, and can easily wick liquid.

-- Polyester are mostly acknowledged to be tear resistant, which guarantees that the saddle bag will last for a really long time.
+- Polyester is mostly acknowledged to be tear-resistant, which guarantees that the saddle bag will last for a really long time.

-- Leather are used on the saddle bag’s exterior is also popular for their durability.
+- Leather is used on the saddle bag’s exterior is also popular for its durability.